Blair & Potts Relocates within Stamford Plaza in Stamford, CT - Choyce Peterson Negotiates Transaction | Send2Press Newswire

-NORWALK, Conn., March 18, 2021 (SEND2PRESS-NEWSWIRE) — Choyce Peterson, Inc. (www.choycepeterson.com), a full-service commercial real estate brokerage and consulting firm, announced the successful completion of lease negotiations for Blair & Potts (www.blairandpotts.com) for its 6,169 square-foot office space at Two Stamford Plaza in Stamford, CT.
+NORWALK, Conn., March 18, 2021 (SEND2PRESS NEWSWIRE) — Choyce Peterson, Inc. (www.choycepeterson.com), a full-service commercial real estate brokerage and consulting firm, announced the successful completion of lease negotiations for Blair & Potts (www.blairandpotts.com) for its 6,169 square-foot office space at Two Stamford Plaza in Stamford, CT.
 Choyce Peterson Vice President Adam Cognetta and Principal John Hannigan represented Blair & Potts in the transaction.

 Rob Buckingham, Jr. and Bob DeVellis, partners at Blair & Potts, decided to engage Cognetta and Hannigan’s services after an introductory phone call and follow-up meeting with them, well ahead of the firm’s lease expiration.
 The Choyce Peterson team led DeVellis and Buckingham on a wide search of available space in Stamford.
 After touring multiple buildings and Choyce Peterson negotiating proposals for several buildings, it became clear that the ideal solution was to remain in the Stamford Plaza complex but consider relocating from Building Four to Building Two into a newly built office suite.
 The employees at Blair & Potts had come to appreciate the numerous amenities that